Apollo 11 at 50: Celebrating first steps on another world | WTOP

 The time was 4:17 p.m.

-“You got a bunch of guys about to turn blue.
-We’re breathing again,” Mission Control radioed back.

-Armstrong descended the nine-rung ladder first, touching the lunar surface at 10:56 p.m.
-Aldrin followed him out 18 minutes later.

-Working in one-sixth Earth’s gravity, they gathered rocks, set up experiments and planted an American flag stiffened with wires to make it look as if it were waving in the windless vacuum.
+Working in one-sixth Earth’s gravity, they gathered rocks , set up experiments, planted an American flag stiffened with wires to make it look as if it were waving in the windless vacuum and took a congratulatory call from Nixon, who observed, “For one priceless moment in the whole history of man, all the people on this Earth are truly one.”

-Five more missions would take men to the surface of the moon — Apollo 13 had to be aborted because of an explosion — before Project Apollo came to a premature end, the last three flights on the schedule scrapped.

 The first lunar landing, at least, lifted America’s spirits — indeed, the planet’s — when it needed it.